Everett massacre

-The Everett massacre, also known as Bloody Sunday, was an armed confrontation between local authorities and members of the Industrial Workers of the World (IWW) union, commonly called "Wobblies".
-It took place in Everett, Washington, on Sunday, November 5, 1916.
-The event marked a time of rising tensions in Pacific Northwest labor history.
+The Everett massacre, also known as Bloody Sunday, was an armed confrontation between local authorities and members of the Industrial Workers of the World (IWW) union, commonly called "Wobblies" in Everett, Washington, United States on November 5, 1916.
+The event happened amidst a time of rising tensions in Pacific Northwest labor history.

 Background

 In 1916, Everett was a port city of about 35,000 residents on Puget Sound.
 Amidst an economic downturn, confrontations were occurring between business, commercial interests, labor, and labor organizers.
 There had been a number of labor-organized rallies and speeches in the street.
 These were opposed by local law enforcement, which was firmly on the side of business.
 On October 30, 1916, 41 IWW organizers traveled to Everett by ferryboat to support a months-long strike initiated by shingle weavers on May 1.
 Once the Wobblies arrived, vigilantes organized by business had beaten them up with axe handles and run them out of town.
 The Seattle IWW decided to return to Everett in larger numbers to hold a rally in support of the striking shingle weavers.